unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-16-where-local-inference-performance-actually-comes-from.md

 Once I know which phase is slow, I can choose the first family of variables worth testing.
 The map is deliberately conservative.
 It does not promise that the first experiment will win.
 It only keeps me from changing five unrelated things and then inventing a story about the result.

-{% include blog_diagram.html src="/assets/images/blog/agent-optimization/post-11-bottleneck-first-experiment.svg" alt="Measured cold load, prefill, decode, memory pressure, and concurrency bottlenecks leading to separate first experiment families" variant="wide" %}

-*A measured phase narrows the first experiment.
-It does not choose a universal setting.*
+{% include blog_diagram.html src="/assets/images/blog/agent-optimization/post-11-bottleneck-first-experiment.svg" alt="Measured cold load, prefill, decode, memory pressure, and concurrency bottlenecks leading to separate first experiment families" caption="A measured phase narrows the first experiment.
+It does not choose a universal setting." variant="wide" %}

 For the local MTP question, the next benchmark is quite small.
 I start by recording the effective runtime configuration, then freeze the binary, artifact, prompt and template bytes, workload, sampling, context, slot count, cache formats, threads, repetitions, and machine conditions.
 On an artifact and runtime qualified for embedded MTP, the baseline disables it and the candidate enables only that path.
 Both retain correctness, time to first token, prompt and decode throughput, end-to-end latency, memory, active-path evidence, and draft acceptance.